NVIDIA/aistore/docs/python_sdk.md

             max_resume: Optional[int] = 5) -> BufferedIOBase
 ```

-Create a read-only, non-seekable `ObjectFile` instance for streaming object data in chunks.
+Create a read-only, non-seekable `ObjectFileReader` instance for streaming object data in chunks.
 This file-like object primarily implements the `read()` method to retrieve data sequentially,
 with automatic retry/resumption in case of stream interruptions such as `ChunkedEncodingError`.